brevzin/cpp_proposals/2996_reflection/reflection.md

 We begin by specially indicating that the generated definitions of `C` and `M` are not just declarations, but _injected declarations_, and that such injected declarations are _produced_ by an evaluation of an expression.
 The reachability of these declarations is evidently different from other declarations: It depends not only on a program point, but also on which compile-time evaluations of expressions (which have no relation to lexical ordering) are _sequenced after_ the production of the injected declarations.

-To bridge the world of program points to the world of sequenced evaluations, we introduce a notion dual to "injected declarations": For every injected declaration, there is a corresponding _injected point_.
-Injected points have a special property: the _only_ declaration reachable from an injected point is its corresponding injected declaration.
-Jumping back to our above example, joining the injected point of the injected declaration of `M` to our evaluation context gives exactly what is needed for `M` to be usable during the definition of `C`.
+To bridge the world of program points to the world of sequenced evaluations, we introduce a notion dual to "injected declarations": For every injected declaration, there is a corresponding _synthesized point_.
+Injected points have a special property: the _only_ declaration reachable from a synthesized point is its corresponding injected declaration.
+Jumping back to our above example, joining the synthesized point of the injected declaration of `M` to our evaluation context gives exactly what is needed for `M` to be usable during the definition of `C`.
 More precisely: `M` is reachable during the definition of `C` because the evaluation of the expression that produces the definition of `M` is _sequenced before_ the evalauation of the expression that produces `C`.
 This is captured by our full and final definition of the evaluation context:

 ::: std
 ::: addu
 [22]{.pnum} The _evaluation context_ is a set of points within the program that determines which declarations are found by certain expressions used for reflection.
 During the evaluation of a manifestly constant-evaluated expression `$M$`, the evaluation context of an expression `$E$` comprises the union of

 * [#.#]{.pnum} the instantiation context of `$M$` ([module.context]), and
-* [#.#]{.pnum} the injected points corresponding to any injected declarations ([expr.const]) produced by evaluations sequenced before the next evaluation of `$E$`.
+* [#.#]{.pnum} the synthesized points corresponding to any injected declarations ([expr.const]) produced by evaluations sequenced before the next evaluation of `$E$`.
 :::
 :::